poing/laravel-elb/README.md

 .ebextensions/50-node-npm-gulp.config
 ```

 These provide the **basic** requirements for deploying Laravel to Elastic Beanstalk.
-Files are named so your own files can be added *within* the processing order.
+Files are named so you can insert files *within* the processing order.

 > If you think something is missing, something *could* be done better, feel free to submit a pull request.
 >*Except for `HTTP` to `HTTPS` redirect, see the next section for an explanation.*